lnalborczyk/phd_thesis/docs/05-chap5.md

 With regards to inner speech, our results do not support theoretical predictions of the *motor simulation view*, according to which it should be possible to discriminate classes of nonwords produced in inner speech based on EMG signals.
 Whereas this outcome is consistent with some recent results [@meltzner_speech_2008],^[The authors of this study were able to obtain high classification accuracies during both overt and mouthed speech but not during covert speech, despite the fact that they used eleven sensors on the neck and the lower face.
 However, words were only repeated three times, which might have lead to poor sensitivity.
 Interestingly and despite the lack of peripheral muscular activation during covert speech, they have observed similar respiratory activity between overt and covert speech, echoing previous findings [e.g.,@conrad_speech_1979].] it also stands in sharp contrast with classical results in the field [e.g.,@mcguigan_patterns_1989;@mcguigan_discriminative_1974] as well as more recent developments.
 For instance, @kapur_alterego_2018 developed a wearable device composed of seven surface EMG sensors that can attain a 92% median classification accuracy in discriminating internally vocalised digits.
 There are a few crucial differences between @kapur_alterego_2018's work and ours that stand as good candidates to explain the discrepancies between our results.
 First, the strategy adopted to position the sensors was radically different.
 Following guidelines from the field of psychophysiology, our strategy was to position sensors precisely over the facial muscles of interest, aligned with the direction of the muscle fibers and in theoretically optimal positions to record activity of this muscle while reducing cross-talk.
 However, precisely because of pervasive cross-talk in facial surface EMG recordings, this strategy, whereas maximising the probability of recording activity from a given single muscle, was also (as a result) reducing the probability of recording activity from potentially speech-relevant neighbour muscles.
 Therefore, this strategy might work sub-optimally when the goal of the experiment is to extract the maximum amount of (relevant) EMG information to discriminate inner speech content.
 However, this problem might be mitigated by using more sensors and a more lenient sensor-positioning approach.
 Whereas we recorded the EMG amplitude over only two lower facial muscles (OOI and ZIG), @kapur_alterego_2018 analysed EMG data from seven different sensors, whose position and number was defined iteratively in order to maximise the classification accuracy.
 In other words, the parameters of the experiment were iteratively optimised to maximise a certain outcome (classification accuracy).
 This strategy is radically different from the classical approach in experimental and cognitive psychology where experimental conditions are defined to test theoretically derived hypotheses.
 Whereas the first approach is arguably more efficient at solving a particular problem at hand, the second approach might be more efficient in tackling theoretical questions.
 For instance, a recent study reported a greater EMG amplitude of laryngeal and lip muscles during auditory verbal tasks (covert singing) than during visual imagery tasks [@pruitt_covert_2018].
 By coupling EMG recording with demographic and psychological measures, they were able to show that these correlates were related to the level of accuracy in singing, thus shedding light upon the nature and functions of peripheral muscular activity during covert singing.

 Putting aside considerations related to methodological aspects of the present study, these results do not corroborate the *motor simulation view* of inner speech production.
 Instead, it seems to support the *abstraction view*, which postulates that inner speech results from the activation of abstract linguistic representations and does not engage the articulatory apparatus.
 However, individual differences in discriminability highlight that the abstractness of inner speech might be flexible, as suggested by @oppenheim_motor_2010.
-Indeed, although for most participants it was not possible to discriminate the content of inner speech, it was possible to discriminate between rounded and spread nonwords for two of them (S_15 and S_17).
+Indeed, although for most participants it was not possible to discriminate the content of inner speech, it was possible to discriminate between rounded and spread nonwords for two of them (S_15 and S_17, cf. [supplementary materials](#suppCh5)).
 This suggests either that the extent to which inner speech production recruits the speech motor system might vary between individuals or that it might vary within individual depending on the properties of the ongoing task (these two suggestions are not mutually exclusive).
 For instance, we know from early research on the EMG correlates of inner speech that the average amplitude of these correlates tend to be higher when the task is more difficult [i.e., requires more effort, @sokolov_inner_1972].
 As such, the extent to which inner speech production recruits the speech motor system could be moderated by manipulating the difficulty of the ongoing task.
 In addition, the electromyographic activity recorded during motor imagery could be modulated by the perspective taken in motor imagery.
 A distinction is made between first-person perspective or *internal imagery* (i.e., imagining an action as we would execute it) and third-person perspective or *external imagery* (i.e., imagining an action as an observer of this action), that may involve different neural processes [e.g.,@ruby_effect_2001].
 It has been shown that a first-person perspective may result in greater EMG activity than motor imagery in a third-person perspective [@hale_effects_1982;@harris_effects_1986].
 Whereas the perspective issue does not apply to inner speech production, we hypothesise that involvement of the speech motor system during inner speech production may be modulated by the specific instructions given to the participants.
 For instance, by instructing participants to focus on *inner speaking* (imagining speaking), instead of *inner hearing* (imagining hearing), and by asking them to focus on the kinaesthetic feelings related to speech acts (rather than on auditory percepts), we could expect to find a higher average EMG amplitude recorded over the speech muscles.
 In addition, by specifically asking the participants to mentally articulate the nonwords, as if they were dictating them to someone, rather than just read and visually scan them, we may expect stronger articulatory involvement.

 Of course, the current study and the above discussion should be interpreted with a few words of caution in mind.
 Although the number of observations reported in the present study is reasonable,^[For each class of nonwords, we collected around 6 x 10 = 60 observations by condition and by participant.
 For 25 participants and two classes of nonwords, this results in 25 (participants) x 120 (individual trials) x 3 (conditions) = 9000 observations.
 However, after rejecting trials with movement artefacts, we had 7285 observations in total.] the sensibility of the experiment could be improved by increasing the number of observations and/or by reducing two important sources of variation.
 More precisely, one could reduce the variance related to the item (the specific nonword being uttered) by selecting nonwords that are more similar to each other in the way they are uttered, by selecting less items or simpler items.
 Similarly, particular attention should be devoted to reducing inter-participant variability, which could be done by using more guided and specific instructions, as well as a longer training phase to familiarise the participant with the task.